Asashou/notes/05_numpy_mpl/05_numpy_mpl.md

             - home button returns to default view
             - magnifying glass: zoom to rectangle
                 - left button drag to zoom to rectangle
-                - right button drag to zoom view out to fit rectangle
+                - right button drag to zoom out the view to fit rectangle
         - configure subplots: change borders, spacing between subplots (if any)
             - tight layout button minimizes borders and maximizes data, good for saving to file
         - edit plot params: titles, labels, limits, scales, line and marker formatting
         - save: save figure to disk, typically `.pdf` or `.png`
-    - everything you can do interactively with the toolbar, you can also do programmatically in python code
+    - everything you can do interactively with the toolbar, you can also do programmatically in code
     - add another line to the same plot:
         ```python
-        c = np.cin(t) # calculate cosine as a function of the same timebase t
+        c = np.cos(t) # calculate cosine as a function of the same timebase t
         plt.plot(t, c) # plot points in t on x-axis vs. points in c on y-axis
         ````
-    - by default, MPL adds the new line plot to the existing one
+    - by default, MPL adds the new line plot to the existing figure's axes, using a new colour
+    - multiple figures open? new plots go on most recently used figure
+    - to specify color, marker type and line style with kwargs:
+        ``` `color: 'red', 'green', 'blue'` etc.
+            `marker: '.', 'o', 'x', '+', '*'`
+            `linestyle: `'solid', 'dashed', 'dotted', 'None'`
+        - e.g. ```plt.plot(t, c, color='red', marker='.', linestyle='solid')```
+               ```plt.plot(t, c, 'r.-')``` is shorthand for the above
+        - check ```plt.plot?``` docstring for more options, including color, marker and line abbreviations
+        - `label` kwarg lets you give each line a name, which then shows up in `plt.legend`

 - exercise:
     - create 1D array using `np.sin()` or `np.cos()`
     - plot it with `plt.plot()` to see what it looks like
     - give it some labels, save the plot to disk
     - save the array to a text file with `np.savetxt()`
-    - examine the text file in your text editor, make sure it's saved the way you want
+    - examine the text file in your text editor
     - now save the same array to binary file using `np.save()`
+    - exit ipython/jupyter
     - compare the size of the text and binary file
-    - exit ipython/jupyter, restart ipython/jupyter
+    - restart ipython/jupyter
-    - load array twice: from the text file & form the binary file, save to two different names
+    - load array twice: from the text file & from the binary file, save to two different names
     - plot both arrays, compare them to each other, compare to saved plot to make sure they look the same

 - anatomy of a MPL figure